Azure/azure-sphere-samples/Samples/SPI/SPI_LSM6DS3_HighLevelApp/README.md

 Make the following connections between the ST LSM6DS3 and MT3620 dev boards.
 Make sure that power is disconnected while you wire the boards.

-**Note:** this sample uses ISU1 on the MT3620 board; however, you can use another ISU by adjusting the wiring, the code, and the application manifest.
+   **Note:** By default, this sample is configured to use an external LSM6DS3, and isn't configured to use the onboard sensors found on some development boards, such as the LSM6DS0 on the Avnet Starter Kit.
+This sample uses ISU1 on the MT3620 board; however, you can use another ISU by adjusting the wiring, the code, and the application manifest.

 ![Connection diagram for ST LSM6DS3 and MT3620](./media/spiwiring.png)

-## To build and run the sample
+## To prepare the sample

 1. Set up your Azure Sphere device and development environment as described in the [Azure Sphere documentation](https://docs.microsoft.com/azure-sphere/install/install).
-1. Even if you've performed this set up previously, ensure you have Azure Sphere SDK version 19.02 or above.
+1. Even if you've performed this set up previously, ensure you have Azure Sphere SDK version 19.10 or above.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
-Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
+Install [the Azure Sphere SDK Preview](https://docs.microsoft.com/azure-sphere/install/install-sdk) for Visual Studio or Windows as needed.
 1. Connect your Azure Sphere device to your PC by USB.
 1. Enable [application development](https://docs.microsoft.com/azure-sphere/quickstarts/qs-blink-application#prepare-your-device-for-development-and-debugging), if you have not already done so:

-   `azsphere device prep-debug`
+   `azsphere device enable-development`
 1. Clone the [Azure Sphere samples](https://github.com/Azure/azure-sphere-samples) repo and find the SPI_LSM6DS3_HighLevelApp sample in the SPI folder.

-1. In Visual Studio, open SPI_LSM6DS3_HighLevelApp.sln and press F5 to compile and build the solution and load it onto the device for debugging.
+## To build and run the sample

+### Building and running the sample with Visual Studio

+1. Start Visual Studio.
+From the **File** menu, select **Open > CMake...** and navigate to the folder that contains the sample.
+1. Select the file CMakeLists.txt and then click **Open**.

+1. Go to the **Build** menu, and select **Build All**.
+Alternatively, open **Solution Explorer**, right-click the CMakeLists.txt file, and select **Build**.
+This will build the application and create an imagepackage file.
+The output location of the Azure Sphere application appears in the Output window.

+1. From the **Select Startup Item** menu, on the tool bar, select **GDB Debugger (HLCore)**.
+1. Press F5 to start the application with debugging.
+See [Troubleshooting samples](../../troubleshooting.md) if you encounter errors.

+### Building and running the sample from the Windows CLI

+Visual Studio is not required to build an Azure Sphere application.
+You can also build Azure Sphere applications from the Windows command line.
+To learn how, see [Quickstart: Build the Hello World sample application on the Windows command line](https://docs.microsoft.com/azure-sphere/install/qs-blink-cli).
+It walks you through an example showing how to build, run, and prepare for debugging an Azure Sphere sample application.

 ## Test the accelerometer data